-To select Lift TIG welding: Visualization Action
+To select Lift TIG welding:

-When the mode pusbutton is in the Lift TIG position, the stick welding functions are disabled and the machine is ready for Lift TIG welding.
+Press MODE several times until the LED above lights up When the mode pusbutton is in the Lift TIG position, the stick welding functions are disabled and the machine is ready for Lift TIG welding.
 Lift TIG is a method of starting a TIG weld by first pressing the TIG torch electrode on the work piece in order to create a low current short circuit.
 Then, the electrode is lifted from the work piece to start the TIG arc.